 Writer to have book bound in own skin

-Covering books in human skin is an age-old technique, although it was never a widespread practice.
+The girl herself called the idea crazy, but Maksim hopes she will change her mind when the time comes.So far he has consulted a cosmetic surgeon and a tanner to select the skin patches and arrange their preservation and preparation for the publication.Covering books in human skin is an age-old technique, although it was never a widespread practice.
 Surviving examples include collections of drawings of human anatomy and judicial records bound in convicted criminals’ skin, among others.